hansp27/redbright/README.md

 ## Privacy

 - The app does not collect or transmit data.
-Logs are written locally only when a crash occurs.

 ## License